Anaheim Ducks Must Pay to Fix Defense

 Ducks’ Salary Cap Situation

 Anaheim finished the season with over $2.8 million in cap space and may gain some if Ryan Miller retires.
 Also, Patrick Eaves’ $3.15 million contract comes off the books (but so does his potential long-term injured reserve relief), as do Michael Del Zotto and Matt Irwin’s deals.

-That’s about $8,507,363 in cap space under $81.5 million, but that’s before addressing who will replace Irwin and Del Zotto or if they will return, finding a new backup goalie and re-signing restricted free agents Sonny Milano and Jacob Larsson.
+That’s about $4,507,363 in cap space under $81.5 million, but that’s before addressing who will replace Irwin and Del Zotto or if they will return, finding a new backup goalie and re-signing restricted free agents Sonny Milano and Jacob Larsson.

-Luckily, that is before exercising Ryan Kesler’s potential $6.87 million of LTIR if needed.
+Luckily, the Ducks still have Ryan Kesler’s potential $6.87 million of LTIR if needed.

-That would make things a tight, but not impossible for Murray to sign a player like Pietrangelo, Barrie or Shattenkirk, especially for a short-term contract.
-Pysyk would still be very doable.
+That would make things a tight, but not impossible for Murray to sign a player like Barrie or Shattenkirk, especially for a short-term contract.
+Pysyk would still be very doable as well.
+It would make things harder to offer Pietrangelo though and may force the Ducks to trade a roster player to make space.

 A general manager like Murray who doesn’t spend in free agency is probably less likely to make a big splash during uncertain times, but he does have the need on defense and can make it work at least for the short term.